| |

 Ingredients

-- 350 grams filtered water
+• 350 grams filtered water

-- 60 grams active sourdough starter
+• 60 grams active sourdough starter

-- 500 grams bread flour can sub all purpose
+• 500 grams bread flour can sub all purpose

 Instructions

-- Whisk together the water and sourdough starter in a large bowl.
+• Whisk together the water and sourdough starter in a large bowl.
 Add the flour, salt, oil, and rosemary.
 Using a spatula or wet hand, mix the dough together until it forms a shaggy loaf.

-- Cover the dough with plastic wrap or a damp tea towel and let rest for 30-60 minutes.
+• Cover the dough with plastic wrap or a damp tea towel and let rest for 30-60 minutes.

-- Preform three sets of stretch and folds every 30 minutes.
 To complete one set of stretch and folds, grab one side of the dough and stretch it up, wiggling it slightly, then set it back on the lump of dough.
 Rotate the bread a quarter turn and stretch and fold the dough again.
 Work your way around the dough until the dough is smooth and elastic.
 (See photos for tips).

-- Using a dough scraper pour the dough out onto a lightly floured work surface.
+• Using a bench scraper to pour the dough out onto a lightly floured work surface.
 Fold all four sides of the dough inwards, then coax it into a loose ball shape.
-Flip the dough over and shape into a ball by gently spinning the dough in a towards you.
+Flip the dough over and further shape into a ball by gently spinning it towards you.

-- Place the dough in a banneton or a floured bowl.
+• Place the dough in a banneton or a floured bowl.
 Cover and set in the refrigerator for 40-60 minutes.

-- Optional: Place dough in freezer for 20-30 minutes for an easier score.
+• Optional: Place dough in freezer for 20-30 minutes for an easier score.

-- Preheat the over to 450 degrees F. Set the bread on a piece of parchment paper that will fit into your Dutch oven.
-Score the dough and place it into a COLD Dutch oven.
-Bake with the lid on for 25 minutes.
-Remove the lid and bake for an additional 20-25 minutes or until the crust is golden brown.
+• Preheat the over to 450 degrees F. Set the bread on a piece of parchment paper that will fit into your Dutch oven.
+Score the dough and place it into a COLD Dutch oven. (see notes)

-- Remove from oven and allow the bread to cool for one hour before slicing.
+• Remove from oven and allow the bread to cool for one hour before slicing.
 Enjoy!

 Notes